Ramzus/liquibase-mongo-docker/README.md

 ## TODO
 * Add tests to verify that the image is working
 * Add automatic update of the Dockerfile when the version of Liquibase changes
+* Find a way to generate checksum for dependencies of the docker image